Ukeme-Edet/funJavascriptGames/README.md

 The classic javascript implementation of the actual russian roulette game.

+### 2. Conway's Game Of Life

+The classic javascript implementation of Conway's game of life...
+It's quite intresting to watch the patters emerge and fade.

 ## Getting Started

 To play any of these games, simply clone the repository with `git clone` and open the HTML file of the game you wish to play in your web browser.